Papa-Sean/Weather_Dashboard/README.md

+HTML
+- built a frame to house JS results

+CSS
+- minimal styling until the end
+- figured out how to reload CSS without reloading page so JS could be styled

+JS
+- I struggled with:
+    Best I could tell, I needed info from one API call in order to access the info I needed for the UVI call I could not figure that out for the life of me

+    For whatever reason each way I tried to store locally messed with how my js hit the page

+- API call formatted
+- 2nd API call formatted
+- Created local storage
+- deleted local storage
+- make page functional for deadline.

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.